 SpaceX has had some incredible highs and lows.
-Founded in 2002, the company has become a key player in rocket missions and has gone a long way to achieving founder Elon Musk's goal of getting space travel back on track after NASA's years of relative radio silence.
+Founded in 2002, the company has become a key player in rocket missions and accomplished founder Elon Musk's goal of getting space travel back on track after NASA's relative radio silence during recent years.

-Here's a recap of some of the space company's most important rocket launches to date, as well as a look ahead at what's in store for future launches.
+Here's a recap of some of the space company's most important rocket launches to date, as well as a look ahead at what's in store for future launches that will take humans to the Moon, Mars, and beyond.

 Things didn't start off smoothly for SpaceX.
-Its first rocket, the Falcon 1, only lasted one minute on its first launch.
-The second and third attempts also ended in failure.
+Its first rocket, Falcon 1, only lasted one minute on its first launch.
+The second and third attempts also failed.

 On its fourth launch, however, in September 2008, the Falcon 1 successfully reached orbit, making it “the first privately developed liquid-fuel rocket to reach Earth's orbit,” according to SpaceX.